Hi, how are you feeling right now? How are things at home?

 4. There is no commute

 You can save a lot of time and money if you don’t have to commute to see your counsellor.
-Also, you don’t need to stress about train times, traffic or parking, leaving you more relaxed and able to participate in therapy.
+Also, you need not stress about train times, traffic or parking, leaving you more relaxed and able to take part in therapy.

 5. It’s more anonymous